 - has viable pathways to maintenance.

 Best-practice software engineering is also a feature of sustainable software.
 For more information read about our Shape Research Software project.

 With our partners, we are undertaking a range of activities to build areas of infrastructure, guidance, community and advocacy.

 Both creators and users of research software infrastructure will benefit from greater stability and continuity.
 Robust research software infrastructure, providing accepted methods and models used across all areas of research has clear benefits for the economy, environment and society.

 The people and institutions who support developers and maintainers of research software infrastructure will benefit from the policy and processes we’re developing to drive and support this culture change in Australia’s research sector.

 - Research Software Engineers Association of Australia and New Zealand (RSE-AUNZ)

 This project will result in the following outcomes:

-- Infrastructure (research software capability – soft infrastructure): The Research Software Capability in Australia report analysing the results of a survey to measure the scale and distribution of software engineering and development capability for Australian research organisations
+Outcomes include the Research Software Capability in Australia report, which analyses the results of a survey to measure the scale and distribution of software engineering and development capability for Australian research organisations.

 Additional activities will be developed and will deliver new outcomes over the course of the project.